franzson/autocoder/README.md

 # installation

-If all you want to do is try out training and working with models, please see [here](https://github.com/franzson/autocoder_external).
+If all you want to do is try out training and working with models in Max/MSP, please see [here](https://github.com/franzson/autocoder_external).

 For basic usage, you will need python 3.7+, Tensorflow and Numpy